Codecademy/docs/content/mysql/concepts/built-in-functions/terms/covar-pop/covar-pop.md

   - 'Queries'
   - 'MySQL'
   - 'SQL'
-  - 'Numbers'
-  - 'Output'
 CatalogContent:
   - 'learn-sql'
   - 'paths/analyze-data-with-sql'
-  - 'paths/data-science'
-  - 'paths/data-science-foundations'
 ---

 The **`COVAR_POP()`** function in MySQL calculates the population covariance between two sets of numeric values.
-Covariance measures the degree to which two variables change together.
+Covariance enables us to measure the degree to which two [variables](https://www.codecademy.com/resources/docs/mysql/user-defined-variables) modify together.

-This function is commonly used in statistical analysis to understand relationships between variables.
+This function is regularly used in statistical analysis to understand relationships between variables.
 A positive covariance indicates that both variables tend to increase together, while a negative covariance indicates an inverse relationship.

 ## Syntax